imgladnotu/Docs-Edit/docs/Lua/callbacks.md

 Called when starting, rendering and ending a frame.
 The current stage of the frame is passed as a parameter.

+### `AntiAim(UserCmd, isReal)`

+Called every time the anti-aim is calculated. isReal is true if the anti-aim will send the real angles to the server.

 ## Usage

 ### `Register(type, name, callback)`